nuxeo-sandbox/nuxeo-fontoxml/README.md

 ```

 ### Displaying Fonto in the UI

+_Notice_: A full example using a nuxeoo-file-view-layout can be found in the "README-Files" folder of this GitHub repository.
+You can copy/paste its content in your Studio project.
+It displays the Fonto XML Editor if the current document holds an XML blob.
+Else, it displays the default Nuxeo Viewer.

+Here is a brief summary:

-For very quick test, we added an iFrame to the default nuxeo-file-view document, just adding:
+We added an iFrame to the default nuxeo-file-view-layout document, just adding:

 ```
 <nuxeo-card>